AutoVCS/AutoVCS/README.md

 ![](figures/AutoVCS_ContributionsData_Annotated.png)

-Details explaining I-IV are shown on the [algorithm](AutoVCS-Algorithm) page.
+Details explaining I-IV are shown on the [algorithm](AutoVCS-Algorithm.md) page.

 Interested in seeing how AutoVCS can work for you?
-Check out [Getting Started](Getting-Started).
+Check out [Getting Started](Getting-Started.md).
 Interested in seeing our algorithm for summarising individual contributions?
-Check out the [algorithm](AutoVCS-Algorithm) details.
+Check out the [algorithm](AutoVCS-Algorithm.md) details.
+Want to use AutoVCS to support grading in your class?
+Check out our [suggested workflow](Using-AutoVCS.md).

+## Contributing

+We welcome bug reports and feature requests!

+If you are interested in contributing new code, please reach out to see if the feature you are considering is already underway.

+## References

 [1] Beat Fluri, Michael Würsch, Martin Pinzger, and Harald C. Gall.
 Change Distilling: Tree Differencing for Fine-Grained Source Code Change Extraction.
 IEEE Transaction on Software Engineering, 33(11), pp. 725-743, 2007.